-10. SUMMARY
+8. SUMMARY

-This research lays the foundation for identifying defected bearings in machinery with rotating parts.
-The study compares several methods to estimate the IAS directly from a vibration signal and shows that the rotational speed should be directly determined from the vibration signal.
+This research offers a method for identifying defected bearings in machinery with rotating parts in which direct measurement of the rotational speed is impossible, expensive, or inaccurate.
+The study compares several methods to estimate the IAS directly from a vibration signal and shows that the rotational speed can be directly determined from the vibration signal.
 The relative advantages and disadvantages of each estimation method are discussed, and the experimental apparatus and units of measurement are also presented.
-A method to accurately determine the RPS is proposed and implemented, as is an algorithm to automatically extract the IAS from the vibration signal (even when the angular speed varies in time).
+A method to accurately determine the RPS is proposed and implemented, as is an algorithm to automatically extract the IAS from the vibration signal (even when the rotational speed varies in time).
 To diagnose rotating machine parts, a complete scheme for analyzing the IAS is proposed and then verified by comparing its results with experimental data and with the results of simulations.